mojoaxel/IconDrop/README.md

 ![](https://raw.githubusercontent.com/MISoftware/IconDrop/master/demo.gif)

-IconDrop is a **SVG icon-manager** desktop app for Windows and OSX.
+IconDrop is an open-source **SVG icon-manager** desktop app for Windows and OSX.

 Essentially it comes filled with many ready-to-use icons packs to use in **Photoshop**, **Illustrator** or **Sketch**, for example, by simply drag'n'droping it (you are actually dragging a SVG file).